-Simon Terodde has equalled Dieter Schatzschneider’s record total of 153 goals in Bundesliga 2, but who else counts among the the most prolific goalscorers in Germany’s second division?
+Simon Terodde has surpassed Dieter Schatzschneider’s record total of 153 goals in Bundesliga 2, but who else counts among the most prolific goalscorers in Germany’s second division?

 Before getting to the list, first we need to explain a couple of quirks about Bundesliga 2 goalscorers.

 The DFL currently only has an official top five for all-time goalscorers in the second division due to historic discrepancies that are still to be confirmed.
-For example, Schatzschneider’s record long stood at 154 until recently, when the DFL retrospectively awarded one of his strikes against Bremerhaven in July 1979 as an own goal and revised his total to 153, which Terodde has now matched.
+For example, Schatzschneider’s record long stood at 154 until recently, when the DFL retrospectively awarded one of his strikes against Bremerhaven in July 1979 as an own goal and revised his total to 153, which Terodde matched and has since gone beyond.

 There will also be other lists out there that don’t even mention Schatzschneider.
 That’s because Bundesliga 2 was played out in two divisions (north and south) from its founding in 1974 until 1981, and again in 1991/92 due to an influx of teams as a result of German re-unification.